Beyond Medications: Holistic Approaches to Taming Silent Panic Attacks

 You might feel better after talking to people who also have silent panic attacks.

-In support groups, it's safe to talk about your problems, get help from other people, and learn how other people deal with stress.
+In support groups, it's a safe space to talk about your problems, get help from other people, and learn how others deal with stress.

 Being connected and feeling like you belong can help you feel less lonely and heal faster.

-Don't forget that asking for help is bravery and can help you get over your mental condition.
+Don't forget that asking for help is bravery and can help you get over your mental health issues.

 5. The Gut-Brain Link